 One caveat before I continue: We aren’t talking about a big budget here.

-While Saks and Tiffany’s can afford one-of-a-kind window displays and custom elements that customers can activate with their phones, decorating isn’t about technology...it is about creating a different shopping environment.
+While Saks and Tiffany’s can afford one-of-a-kind window displays and custom elements that customers can activate with their phones, decorating isn’t about technology but creating a different shopping environment.

 The more you decorate, the more energy and excitement you bring to passersby.

-Go big, go early, and go to town.
-This is what I always recommend.
+I always recommend going big, going early, and going to town.
 This coming holiday season, I encourage you to string bright colored lights from building to building, across shop windows, and throughout your store.

 One eye-catching way I decorated a rustic store was winding colored lights around dried grapevine to make it a visual wonderland overhead as you walked in and through the central aisle.

-Well-decorated interiors and windows truly enchant us to come in and experience the feeling of the season and not just be witnesses to them in passing.
+Well-decorated interiors and windows truly enchant us, causing us to come in and experience the feeling of the season rather than just be witnesses to it in passing.

 What does it take to prepare your store to wow a smartphone-obsessed, me-centric consumer these days?